ksu-cs-textbooks/cis527/content/3-core-networking-services/05-assignment.md

 * Subnet Mask
 * Default Gateway
 {{% notice note %}}
-VMWare typically uses host `2` as its internal router to avoid conflicts with home routers, which are typically on host `1`.
+VMware typically uses host `2` as its internal router to avoid conflicts with home routers, which are typically on host `1`.
 So, on the `192.168.138.0/24` network, the default gateway would usually be `192.168.138.2`.
 {{% /notice %}}
 * DNS Servers.
 Use one of the following options:
   - Your Default Gateway Address (Easiest).
-VMWare's internal router also acts as a DNS resolver for you, just like a home router would
+VMware's internal router also acts as a DNS resolver for you, just like a home router would
   - Off Campus: [OpenDNS](https://www.opendns.com/setupguide/) (`208.67.222.222` and `208.67.220.220`) or [Google DNS](https://developers.google.com/speed/public-dns/) (`8.8.8.8` and `8.8.4.4`)
   - On Campus: [K-State's DNS Servers](https://www.k-state.edu/its/dns/registration.html) (`10.130.30.52` and `10.130.30.53`)